-Throughout 2018 and up until the date of this MD&A, the Company has been aggressively conducting surface geochemistry and geophysical surveys across the southern portions of Sombrero Main and in Q1 2019 expanded its surface work into the newly acquired Fierrazo area.
-Work conducted to date in this area included 3,477 m of continuous channel samples, 813 rock samples, 250 soil samples and over 13,156 XRF samples as well as 87 line-km of IP and 282 line-km of Mag.
+Throughout 2018 and up until the date of this MD&A, the Company has been aggressively conducting surface geochemical and geophysical surveys across the southern portions of Sombrero Main and in Q1 2019 expanded its surface work into the newly acquired Fierrazo area.
+Work conducted to date in this area included 3,814 m of continuous channel samples, 913 rock samples, 261 soil samples and 13,156 XRF samples as well as 87 line-km of IP and 282 line-km of Mag.
 This work has further indicated that Sombrero is host to a significant copper-gold system which contains porphyry, epithermal and skarn type mineralization.
+Auryn geologists completed grade control mapping throughout the Sombrero Main area with the goal of characterizing the controls on mineralization throughout the project area.
+The interpretation of this work is ongoing and constantly evolving.

-The Q1 2019 channel sampling completed at Fierrazo has resulted in the extension of the mineralization to a potential 7.5 km target area over the Sombrero Main and Fierrazo areas.
-This identified contact zone between the Ferrobamba limestone and an intrusive body surrounded by high-grade copper and gold mineralization will continue to be the primary area of focus and the Company is in the process of permitting an initial drill program to further test the observed mineralization at depth.
+The channel sampling completed at Fierrazo in early 2019 resulted in the extension of the mineralization to a potential 7.5 km target area over the Sombrero Main and Fierrazo areas.
+This identified contact zone between the Ferrobamba limestone and the Cascabamba intrusive body hosting high-grade copper and gold mineralization will continue to be the primary area of focus.
+The Company is in the process of permitting an initial drill program to further test the observed mineralization at depth.
 Highlights from the continuous channel sampling at the Fierrazo target include a combined width of mineralization of 232 meters of 0.55% copper equivalent (0.47% copper and 0.13 g/t gold) with a higher-grade internal interval of 40 meters of 1.26% copper equivalent (1.23% copper and 0.05 g/t gold) (full results can be found in the Company's press releases dated March 12 and April 3, 2019).

-Management's Discussion and Analysis of Financial Condition and Results of Operations for the three months ended March 31, 2019 (In thousands of Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis of Financial Condition and Results of Operations for the six months ended June 30, 2019 (In thousands of Canadian dollars, unless otherwise noted)

-The Company has also had the opportunity to make use of past workings by Aceros including collecting 37 representative grab samples from the waste dumps and ore stock piles left at the formerly producing Fierrazo iron mine (Figure 4).
+The Company has also had the opportunity to make use of past workings by Aceros including collecting 37 representative grab samples from the waste dumps and ore stockpiles left at the formerly producing Fierrazo iron mine (Figure 4).
 The results of the samples indicate copper and gold mineralization within the hematite-magnetite exoskarn mineralization.
 The average values of the samples were 0.91% Cu and 0.36 g/t Au.
 Complete results of this sampling can be found in the Company's April 3, 2019 news release.
-Additionally, the Company has gained access to 988 meters of historical drill core from drilling conducted by Aceros (Figure 5).
-The sampling of this core by Aceros is considered incomplete as only partial sections of the holes were sampled and were targeting iron skarn mineralization.
-Auryn is currently logging and sampling the historical drill holes to gain an understanding of the geological controls on copper-gold mineralization at Sombrero.
-This data will provide an important calibration of the geophysical responses of the Company's targets, which are currently being permitted for drilling.